keithclark/ZzFXM/README.md

 Set the stereo positioning of each song channel.
 A value of `-1` will cause the channel to play from the left speaker.
 A value of `1` will cause the channel to play from the right speaker.
 A value between `-1` and `1` will move the channel between the left and right speaker, with `0` causing the channel to play from both.

-If no panning arrau is set the player will alternate channels between left and right speakers, with even numbered channels playing from the left speaker and odd channels from the right.
-If the panning array doesn't contain enough values for the number of channels in the song, the extra channel panning will default to `0` (centre)
+If no panning array is set the player will alternate channels between the left and right speakers, with even numbered channels playing from the left and odd channels from the right.
+If the panning array doesn't contain enough values for the number of channels in the song, the extra channels will default to `0` (centre)

 Some example:

 * `undefined` — Alternate channels between left and right speakers.
-* `[]` — Play all channels from both speakers (mono)
+* `[]` — Play all channels from both speakers.
 * `[-1,0,1]` — Play channel 0 from the left speaker, channel 1 from both (centred) and channel 2 from the right speaker

 ## Metadata Structure